Nawab Haider Naqvi

-Syed Nawab Haider Naqvi (born 11 July 1935) is a Pakistani economist and scholar.
+Syed Nawab Haider Naqvi (11 July 1935 – 7 July 2024) was a Pakistani economist and scholar.

 Early life and education

 Syed Nawab Haider Naqvi was born in Meerut, British India on 11 July 1935.
 He migrated to Karachi, Pakistan in 1950.

 He received his master's degree from Yale University in 1961 and his doctorate from Princeton University in 1966.
 He was a post-doctoral research fellow at Harvard University from 1969–1970.

 Career

 Naqvi served as the director of the Pakistan Institute of Development Economics from 1979 to 1995.
 He also served as a senior economic advisor for the National Electric Power Regulatory Authority (NEPRA) and a Higher Education Commission of Pakistan Distinguished National Professor and director general at Federal Urdu University, Islamabad.

+Death

+Naqvi died on 7 July 2024, at the age of 88.